WHAT IS STRESS?

 - A person’s health- especially if you are suffering from any chronic illness such as heart disease, diabetes, and arthritis.

 - Emotional problems- such as anger which you can’t express, grief, guilt, depression or low self-esteem.

 - Relationships-such as having problems with your partner/relative or feeling lonely and completely helpless.

 - Major life changes- such as dealing with the death of a parent/spouse or your closed one, losing your job, getting married or moving to a new city /new environment.

 - Conflicts with your beliefs and values-For example you may value and love your family but, are unable to spend quality time with your family.

-- Social and job issues can leads to stress.
+- Social and job issues can lead to stress.

-- Surroundings- Living in an area where crime, pollution, overcrowding and noise is a major problem can leads to chronic stress.
+- Surroundings- Living in an area where crime, pollution, overcrowding, and noise is a major problem can lead to chronic stress.

 - Social situation-Not having enough money to cover up expenses, feeling lonely and discriminated because of race, age, gender or sexual orientation can build up stress in one’s life.

 - Job- Being unhappy with your work or at your workplace or finding your job very exhausting can lead to chronic stress.